-I am sure most of us have been through situations where we enter a password, but the system rejects it, repeatedly, and then we realize that it’s our fault as we didn’t notice that the Caps Lock key was on.
+I am sure most of us have been through situations where we enter a password, but the system rejects it, repeatedly.
+Then we realize it’s our fault, as we didn’t notice that the Caps Lock key was on.

-The indicator-keyboard-led tool is basically a Unity application indicator that is primarily designed for keyboards that do not have the lock key LED lights.
-What it does is simulate keyboard lock key LEDs on your desktop, essentially displaying their status on your Ubuntu machine’s system tray.
+The lock-keys tool is basically a Gnome extension tool that is primarily designed for keyboards that do not have the lock key LED lights.

 The tool also allows users to toggle the state of the lock keys with mouse clicks, something that could also be really helpful in scenarios where the keyboard starts malfunctioning.